Lawn Seeding Service

-A 4-Step Process.
+A 4-Step Process

-Step 1 – Core Aeration:
+Step 1 – Core Aeration

 We start with a thicker than normal lawn aeration.
 Core aeration alleviates soil compaction, opens up holes in the ground, and brings dirt to the lawn’s surface.

-Step 2 – Humate Soil Conditioner:
+Step 2 – Humate Soil Conditioner

 An application of Humate soil conditioner is applied over the entire lawn.
 Humate has been scientifically proven to increase grass seed germination by as much as 25% and foster new seedling growth.

-Step 3 – Rain Maker:
+Step 3 – Rain Maker

 Our water retention polymer called Rain Maker is a polymer that will help sustain a proper amount of moisture in the soil for a successful grass seed germination.

-Step 4 – Grass Seed:
+Step 4 – Choice of Grass Seed Type

 Finally, choose which type of grass seed to have applied.
 We have three options of grass seed types to choose from.